What is “Brief” in Solution-Focused Brief Therapy?

 One of the biggest and most harmful myths is that Solution-Focused Brief Therapy is a question-based approach.
-Because of this it is common for people to ask for a list of questions that they should ask.
+Because of this, it is common for a therapist new to this approach to ask for a list of questions that they should ask.
 I understand where new learners are coming from.
 It would be very comforting to simply memorize a list of questions.
-Because of this, a common marketing tactic of some Solution-Focused Therapy trainers is to publish lists of Solution-Focused Questions.
+Because of this, a common marketing tactic of some Solution-Focused Therapy trainers is to publish lists of Solution-Focused Questions in their resources.
 Unfortunately, these lists tend to make learning SFBT more difficult, and I strongly discourage therapists from using them.

 Insoo once explained to me that as she was teaching the model to professionals (many of whom were Social Workers, who are classically trained in strengths based theory), people oftentimes immediately assumed that what she was doing was looking for strengths.
 She told me that she purposefully decided not to correct them.
 She said it wasn’t technically true, but leaving this myth unchallenged made it easier for problem-focused professionals to make the necessary paradigm shift away from problem solving.

 This distinction is very important, for I find that when learners think from an academic stance and thereby approach Solution-Focused Therapy as a strength-based model, this leads to professionals actively looking for strengths and resources during client sessions.
 This results in an agenda-based, overly positive, and Pollyannaish feel to the work.
 The work can then become very superficial and is more consistent with problem-solving, as the well-intended professional seeks to get the client to build on their strengths and resources rather than simply becoming curious about what they would be doing in the future when things are working.

-By focusing on what is working (as clearly stated in the original Solution-Focused Principles) we invite clients to set aside the idea of strengths and weaknesses and encourage them to simply explore what skills, behaviors, and ways of thinking they will be using when things are working in their life.
-Maybe they will have pulled forward some strengths, but most often they have overcome many weaknesses as well.
+By focusing on what is working as defined by the client and those who matter to them (as clearly stated in the original Solution-Focused Principles) we invite clients to set aside the idea of strengths and weaknesses and encourage them to simply explore what skills, behaviors, and ways of thinking they will be using when things are working in their life (Pichot & Dolan, 2003, p.
+13).

 Avoiding Jargon and Terms

-General Therapy Session Structure
+General Example of a Therapy Session's Structure

 - What does the client want?
 (Future Tense)